 - Don’t go alone

 Whether online or in person, have a group of people to practice and study with.
 Everyone will have their strengths and weaknesses, so being in a group brings more skills to the table.
 It also means you’re not alone in this.
-There are lots of places to join a group such as the RACGP Facebook exam study group, ACRRM registrar Facebook page, ACRRM Assessment preparation Facebook group, or through your Regional Training Organisation.
+There are lots of places to join a group such as the RACGP Facebook exam study groups, ACRRM registrar Facebook page, ACRRM Assessment preparation Facebook group, or create your own study group with QRGP trainees.